rclone/rclone/docs/content/docs.md

 Note that if you want to create a remote using environment variables you must create the `..._TYPE` variable as above.

+Note also that now rclone has [connectionstrings](#connection-strings), it is probably easier to use those instead which makes the above example

+    rclone lsd :s3,access_key_id=XXX,secret_access_key=XXX:

 ### Precedence